Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-bom.md

 ### Override Target Filename

 By default, files downloaded or shared from the archive space will be extracted with the same filename as the `archive` filename on the target server.
-However, you may override this on a case-by-case basis.
+However, you may override this on a case-by-case basis, although this is not normally necessary.

 1. For each relevant entry in the BoM `media` section, add an `override_target_filename:` property with the correct target folder.
 For example: